ARM-software/arm-trusted-firmware/docs/plat/arm/tc/index.rst

 is the CPUs supported as below:

 -  TC0 has support for Cortex A510, Cortex A710 and Cortex X2.
 (Note TC0 is now deprecated)
--  TC1 has support for Cortex A510, Cortex Makalu and Cortex X3.
+-  TC1 has support for Cortex A510, Cortex A715 and Cortex X3.
--  TC2 has support for Hayes and Cortex A720 Arm CPUs.
+-  TC2 has support for Cortex A520, Cortex A720 and Cortex x4.

 Boot Sequence
 -------------